 Swiss-born Hans Maurer invented the shower toilet in the late 1950s.
 In the beginning, the models were large, bulky and instantly distinguishable as unusual toilets.
 It was immediately obvious to the uninitiated that they must have additional functions – whatever they may be.

-Over 60 years after the launch of the first model, these bulky shapes and visible connections are a thing of the past.
-Two factors made this possible – firstly, the technology now takes up much less space as electronics have got much smaller.
+Nowadays, around 60 years after the launch of the first model, bulky shapes and visible connections are a thing of the past.
+Two factors made this possible – firstly, the control technology now takes up much less space as electronics have got much smaller.
 Secondly, people began to rethink installations and design, also with respect to the bathroom.
 The focus is now on timeless, elegant design and integrated technology.
 Even the electrical and water connections in shower toilets have been incorporated in such a way that they are not obvious to the user at all.
-At first glance, today’s shower toilets seem to work just like a normal toilet, but then set themselves apart with outstanding functions such as the spray arm, seat heating and odour extraction.
+At first glance, today’s shower toilets seem to work just like a normal toilet, but then set themselves apart with outstanding functions such as the spray arm, seat ring heating and odour extraction.